 AHPA 5306 Pharmacology I (3:3:0) This lecture series introduces the actions of basic pharmacologic agents in the human.
 The mechanism of action, principal actions and adverse reactions of conventional classes of drugs is examined.
 A review of fundamental pharmacology calculations, measurements and symbols are performed.
-This course is taught in part by interactive teleconferencing from the TTUHSC campus in Lubbock and partly at the PA program main facility in Midland.

 AHPA 5307 Pharmacology II (3:3:0) This lecture series builds on Pharmacology I. The action and interaction of pharmacological agents is discussed.
 Therapeutic applications, adverse reactions and contraindications to familiar drugs are considered.
 Instruction in proper writing of prescriptions is presented.
-This is a distance-learning course taught in part by interactive teleconferencing from the TTUHSC campus in Lubbock and partly at the PA program main facility in Midland.

 AHPA 5308 Neuroscience (3:3:0) This lecture series details the human nervous system, with emphasis on the recognition of neuroanatomical arrangement.
 The course explores neurophysiology and concepts of neurochemistry.
-This is a distance-learning course taught by interactive teleconferencing from the TTUHSC campus in Lubbock.